jelic98/cv/index.md

 As I was building the product, I was getting more attached to it and got to know the business landscape.
 That lead me to propose some useful features which were later implemented.
 Apart from me, the team has a PM, designer and a backend developer.
-The biggest challenges are preventing security threats and allowing dynamic application behaviour.
+The biggest challenges are preventing security threats and enabling dynamic application behaviour.
 Because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library and open sourced it.

 [fintechpro.rs](http://fintechpro.rs)